 Self-employment offers greater flexibility than full-time employment.
 Freelancers can generally do the work when, where, and how they want, as long as they meet their deadlines.
 This flexibility can be especially helpful in tough economic times—when daycares may be closed and childcare unavailable, for example.

 Self-employment can help build a safety net.
 As mentioned above, freelancing can help you build more income streams to protect you in the event that your full-time job disappears.
-It can also help you earn extra income to build savings—this can go a long way towards helping you feel more secure during a recession.
+It can also help you earn extra income to build savings—this can go a long way toward helping you feel more secure during a recession.

 Now, it’s time for the good stuff.
 These tips will help guide you through the process of starting a freelance business, whether that’s writing, design, photography, software development, consulting, or anything else.